 - Surgery may be needed to improve blood flow in your liver.
 You may need a liver transplant if surgery does not improve your condition.
 Ask your healthcare provider for more information about the types of surgery you may need.

 - Talk to your healthcare provider before you take any medicines.
-Certain medicines, such as antibiotics, acetaminophen, or birth control pills can damage your liver.
+Certain medicines can damage your liver.
+Examples include antibiotics, acetaminophen, and birth control pills.

 When should I contact my healthcare provider?